 Dubai is one of the 7 emirates that make up the United Arab Emirates, and is estimated to have in excess of 3.09 million residents.
 Of these, more than 80 % are expatriate workers from over 200 countries.

-The reality is more along the lines of leaving for work early enough that you miss rush hour traffic, a short lunch, working late or leaving on time only to be stuck in traffic on the way back home, before plunking down in front of the television with a quick meal.
+Dubai life, especially as a single woman expat in Dubai, is much less glamorous.
+We leave for work early enough to miss rush hour traffic, wolf down a short lunch, often working late or leaving on time only to be stuck in traffic on the way back home.
+By the time we reach home we are often too mentally and physically drained to do more than collapse in front of the television with a quick meal.
 Running errands, grocery shopping, and socializing, if any, is reserved for the weekends or national holidays.

 I remember sitting in the prayer room at OR Tambo Airport in Johannesburg nearly 12 years ago, wondering what bumps in the road lay ahead for me on this year long separation from my family.
 Praying that Allah would bless it for me and protect me from harm during my stay in the country.

-Little did I imagine that I would still be here today.
+Little did I imagine that I would still be here today, living an expat life in Dubai.
 I know without a shadow of a doubt that there was indeed a blessing in it for me.
-From contracting Rheumatoid Arthritis and the subsequent journey from the darkness of constant pain and immobility into the light of healing and wellness that I have written about here, to the opportunities for local and international travel.
+From contracting Rheumatoid Arthritis and the subsequent journey from the darkness of constant pain and immobility into the light of healing and wellness, to the opportunities for local and international travel.

 I have learned so much about myself and my place in the world travelling solo as Muslim woman.
 You can read about my Istanbul adventures in my posts about the Culinary Backstreets food tour of Istanbul and my Italian surprise in why Italy was not on my bucket list.

-- No country is crime free, but I have never felt at risk of violent crime in the years since I first moved to Dubai.
+- No country is crime free, but I have never felt at risk of violent crime in the years since I first came to live in Dubai.
 I realized this one night on my way home from the office.
 I had stayed late to finish up some work for month end and by the time I went home there was very little traffic on the roads.

 - As I waited at a quiet intersection for the lights to change, I realized that I felt no anxiety or fear and was instead calm and relaxed.
 In contrast, when I waited at a freeway off ramp or intersection in my Cape Town neighbourhood a week earlier, I was tense and hyper vigilant due to the high incidence of smash and grab events in the area.
 Thankfully since then the visible policing strategy of the Cape Town metro police has helped reduce this type of crime.